tomaskul/tomaskul.github.io/collections/_posts/2022-09-02-bikepacking-second-city-divide-pt2.md

 | ![SCD22-6-out]({{ site.url }}/assets/images/scd22/day6-out.jpg) | ![SCD22-6-moor]({{ site.url }}/assets/images/scd22/day6-moor.jpg) |

 Heading up Cross Fell was nice and gentle at first, but as elevation rose, visibility declined (cloud sitting atop the moor might have something to do with it).
 Trail at times descended into a rock fall - not great for either riding nor hike-a-bike.
-This proved notably more difficult than anticipated, taking several hours to reach the peak (picture below).
+This proved notably more difficult than anticipated, taking several hours to reach the peak (pictured below).
 Descent wasn't much easier either.
 Winding grassy path down a steep hillside was quite treacherous in the wet (luckily visibility was improving due to strong winds).
-Swampy/marshy ponds scattered along the trail downhill bathed me and my bike in mud despite my best attempts at staying presentable.
+Swampy/marshy ponds scattered along the trail downhill bathed me and my bike in mud, despite my best attempts at staying presentable.

 ![SCD22-6-moor]({{ site.url }}/assets/images/scd22/day6-cross-fell.jpg)

-Tracing the bottom of the hills was nice, even considering the headwind, things were quite smooth for a little while.
+Tracing the bottom of the hills was nice, even with headwind, things were quite smooth for a little while.

-That's when I rolled into an MOD firing range, red flags flying high didn't deter me, after all, I had a gpx to trust!
+That's when I rolled into an Ministry of Defense firing range, red flags flying high didn't deter me, after all, I had a gpx to trust!
 Semi-automatic guns and rocket launcher (???) echoed in the distance as dark, but clear thoughts ran through my mind.
 Sounds only got louder.
 Catching a glimpse of couple cars gave me hope (for a change).
 Crested a little hill, I encountered a small battalion blocking the road.
 Luckily they let me through without a bullet through a tire.
 One of the soldiers even encouraged me as I rode past.

 From there on I slowly, but surely bonked on the way to Tan Hill Inn (highest pub in England), I managed to persevere and get up the main ascent, but any incline thereafter, would force me to walk.
 Like a desert oasis, roof of the inn appeared in the distance.
 Unluckily for me, oasis didn't serve food for another hour.
 While rest was in order, it did feel like a waste of an hour.